 After all the challenges met on the way, the risks and demotivating days, there are no words for describing this experience.
-Within the sunny and colorful habits, I joined as well the great mood of Ghanaian people and colleagues: they really keep shiny even when the rains come and day on day you have to work out on the cages in the bad weather...
+Within the sunny and colorful habits, I joined as well the great mood of Ghanaian people and colleagues: they really kept shiny even when the rains came and day on day you had to work out on the cages in the bad weather...

 |Nicole on wooden platform (credits:Francis Murray).|

 The list of names of people preciously helping this growth trial would be almost endless, so I have to be general.

 I am really grateful to anyone, from above to below: the coordinators of PROteINSECT project, the researchers, and people who joined and helped in every single thing, the bigger and smaller ones.

 Special thanks are referred to the supervisors from the Institute of Aquaculture University of Stirling, (UK), the incredible staff of the commercial tilapia farm (every day I learnt many things from them and they were fantastic with me), to the fish-feed factory staff for their cool availability, to the tilapia fingerlings and to the Black Soldier Flies, hoping that they can be helpful for the project’s purpose for a better future.